kbaseapps/FBAFileUtil/README.md

 ================

  - Not sure how biomass is passed into the file- the script takes a single string, the Narrative method takes a list- probably we need to convert the list to a comma or semicolon separated string?
+For now, it looks like somewhere in the code it is split by semicolon, so we pass in a single string with elements delimited by semicolons.
+Related- in some places this seems to be required (method spec), but others (like printing and running the actual script) it is optional.
+For now, this was made optional in the method spec too.

  - SBML validator cannot run, because it looks for a specific executable in the base image that does not exist and it is unclear how to get it.
 For now, the sbml validator does not run.